 When you speak with your electricity retailer about your grid connection, they will also speak with you about your feed-in tariff (credit on your power bill) for any electricity generated by the solar system that you don’t use.

 Make sure you are getting the best energy deal

 Victorian Energy Compare is an independent Victorian Government energy price comparison site.
 With just a recent energy bill or smart meter data file, you can compare the best energy deals for your circumstances.

 Maintaining the solar system

 It’s in your interest to monitor how your system is performing.
-If you think there is an issue with your system, be sure to let your property manager or landlord know.
+If you think there is an issue with your system, be sure to let your property manager or rental provider know.